 - Not having insurance: Even if you work from home and have zero employees, anything that goes wrong related to your business probably won’t be covered by your homeowner’s policy.
 Protect yourself by getting the right small business insurance policy.

-- Not investing in marketing: Many small business owners think they don’t have the capital to invest in a strong marketing strategy, when really, they can’t afford not to invest in some kind of marketing plan.
+- Not investing in marketing: Many small business owners think they don’t have the capital to invest in a strong marketing strategy, when really, they can’t afford to not invest in some kind of marketing plan.
 A good marketing firm can help you work within your budget to get the most out of what you can afford.

 - Not understanding your audience: A small business’s two most important audience are their customers and employees.
 Taking the time to really understand their wants and needs and how to effectively communicate with each of these groups will be a huge investment towards your company’s future.